justeattakeaway/fozzie-components/packages/components/organisms/f-form/README.md

 ### Props

-To add fields to the form, and text to the form button, a `formData` Object prop should be passed in.
-The `formData` Object should contain:
+To add fields to the form and text to the form button a `formData` Object prop should be passed in.
+The `formData` Object should contain.
- * **formFields** - ` Array of objects.
+ * **formFields** - Array of objects.
 Object should include
     * **name** - The field name that data should be stored under
-    * **value** - The value of the field.
+    * **value** - TThe value of the field.
 When not set, this defaults to ''.
     * **translations** - an object containing:
         * **label** - the field's displayed text label
         * **validationMessages** - an object that can contain two types of validation messages: